This website uses cookies to enhance browsing experience. Read below to see what cookies we recommend using and choose which to allow.

 Marketing Cookies

-Throughout 2020 and 2021 SRK Exploration was commissioned by multiple companies to conduct geological reconnaissance of iron ore exploration licences in the Nzérékoré Region of southwestern Guinea and the Nimba, Margibi and Bong Counties in Liberia.
+Throughout 2020 and 2021 SRK Exploration (SRK EX) was commissioned by multiple companies to conduct geological reconnaissance of iron ore exploration licences in the Nzérékoré Region of southwestern Guinea and the Nimba, Margibi and Bong Counties in Liberia.

 There are numerous well-documented banded iron formation (BIF) deposits in West Africa that are hosted in Lower Proterozoic supracrustal sequences that rest unconformably on the Archean crystalline basement.
 These BIFs contain globally significant high quality iron ore resources.
 The likes of Simandou and Mount Nimba in Guinea, the southern Nimba Range, Yekapa deposits, Bong, Putu and Western Cluster in Liberia, and Tonkolili and Marampa in Sierra Leone, have been known for many decades and in some cases produced considerable amounts of iron ore.
 Poor infrastructure, political instability and fluctuating iron ore markets have proven to be major obstacles to developing such bulk tonnage deposits.